EVOLVED-5G/CafaTechNetApp3/src/README.md

 The NetApp creates quaranteed bit rate subscription for discrete automation.
-The eqipment network identifier for NEF Emulator is 10.0.0.3.
+The eqipment network identifier for NEF Emulator is 10.0.0.1.
-At start the app prompts for the local IP address.
+The notification_destination="http://172.17.0.2:5000/monitoring/callback" is docker container address running CAFA vApp's Flask server.